 Vaccines funded for special groups are described in Table 2 below.
 Changes to existing programmes in 2024 are as follows.

-• A single dose of meningococcal ACWY vaccine (MenACWY) is funded for individuals aged between 13 and 25 years entering or in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, youth justice residences or prisons.
+• A single dose of meningococcal ACWY vaccine (MenACWY) and two doses of meningococcal B vaccine (MenB) are funded for individuals aged between 13 and 25 years entering or in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, youth justice residences or prisons.
 This includes children who turn 13 years while living in boarding school hostels.

 Table 2: Extended immunisation programme for special groups – vaccines funded in addition to the routine schedule